Who Knew It Could Be So Hard?

 This skill seems simple, but is a complicated process that may need support while implementing for the first time and hopefully this increases your understanding of what safe communication can look like.

-Rebecca Deckers MA, LAMFT, has a Masters Degree in Marriage and Family Therapy and specialty training in Equine-Assisted Psychotherapy.
+Rebecca Dekkers MA, LAMFT, has a Masters Degree in Marriage and Family Therapy and specialty training in Equine-Assisted Psychotherapy.
 Rebecca provides individual counseling to women who have experienced relational betrayal and are embarking on their own life recovery journey.
 Rebecca also facilitates weekly women's groups and provides couples counseling.